 There are several trails in Tierra del Fuego National park of varying levels.
 We took the day to combine a few of them to hit some beautiful spots in the park.
 Most of the park is very well marked, making it easy to find your way around.
 This informational packet contains a map.

 It was fall when we visited Ushuaia, so the daylight hours were more limited.
 But visiting during this time of year also meant stunning fall colors covering the park.
 The shuttle dropped us off on the coast at Ensenada near dawn and we began hiking through the woods.
 It was chilly, but the sun began to defrost the landscape as it climbed over the horizon.
-We were in awe by the old trees and stunning mountains across the water.
+We were in awe of the old trees and stunning mountains across the water.

 We headed towards Laguna Verde, then Laguna Negra, walking through an old bog.
 Both of these pretty lakes are only a short ways from the main trail, making for a quick and easy detour.
 The trail then brought us back to the coast of Lapataia Bay where the shuttle stop was.
 We had some extra time before the shuttle arrived, so we walked the boarded paths near Arias Port.